-Piazza delle Erbe in the heart of Mantova
+Piazza delle Erbe in Mantova

 Piazza delle Erbe in Mantova is chaos and cosmos squeezed into a narrow square in the centre of the city.
 A public scullery used for all sorts of practical purposes.

-For visitors and residents in Mantova, there is no way around Piazza delle Erbe.
+For visitors and residents in Mantova in Lombardy, there is no way around Piazza delle Erbe.
 The pocket-sized square serves as a thoroughfare half way between the train and the bus station.
 This is where paths cross and you meet close friends and old acquaintances.
 In the morning, the square is filled with market stalls selling flowers and clothes.
 During the day , offices, shops and the tourist office on the corner draw in a motley crew of workers, visitors, clients and customers.
 And under the porticoes there’s a choice of restaurants from low-cost pizzeria to high-style restaurants and osterie.

 Piazze delle Erbe is like a public scullery or utility room used for all sorts of practical purposes.
 This may explain the crowded and from an architectonic point of view messy appearance.
 When former generations have not been able to find the space they needed, they’ve simple built a new house in-between, outside or on top of existing structures.

 For instance, the beautiful, round church dating back to the late 11th century remained concealed behind dwellings and stores for centuries before it was rediscovered in 1911.
 Today Rotunda di San Lorenzo has been restored and you can admire the old frescoes and the mastroneum – an internal gallery build to accommodate women – but the plain, brick facade appears slightly at odds with the surroundings.